Explore Clifton & Crescent Hill: Louisville Neighborhoods : GoToLouisville.com Official Travel Source

 EAT & DRINK

-Start your day at any of the many outstanding breakfast and brunch locations on Frankfort Avenue.
-The croissants and pastries at Blue Dog Bakery touted for its authentic artisan breads (Levain!), rival the best Parisienne patisseries.
-Or, try the Huevos Rancheros at James Beard-nominated Con Huevos, the biscuits and gravy at Eggs Over Frankfort or a full, leisurely brunch at Morning Fork.
+Start your day at any one of the many outstanding breakfast and brunch locations on Frankfort Avenue.
+Grab a croissant at Blue Dog Bakery, known for their authentic artisan breads (Levain!).
+Or, try the Huevos Rancheros at James Beard-nominated Con Huevos, the biscuits and gravy at Eggs Over Frankfort or a complete, leisurely brunch at Morning Fork.

-To start the evening or top off the night, the options are broad, from the casual Gallant Fox Brewing Company, the Bourbon-centric Silver Dollar, which is housed in a restored 1890s firehouse and stocked with more than 100 Kentucky Bourbons, to the late-night Hilltop Tavern, which offers delicious comfort food bar bites.
+To start the evening or top off the night, the options are vast, from the elegant Champagnery, the casual Gallant Fox Brewing Company, the small-batch craft brewery Apocalypse Brew Works, the Bourbon-centric Silver Dollar, which is housed in a restored 1890s firehouse, Pretty Decent, a botany shop and a botanically-inspired cocktail bar, to late-night spots like The Hub and Hilltop Tavern — both offer delicious comfort food and bar bites.
+Frankfort Avenue Liquors & Wine has over 600 whiskeys by the bottle and serves cocktails at their bar, including frozen Old Fashioneds.

 DISCOVER